Training Location: UT Health San Antonio - University Plaza located at 7526 Louis Pasteur, Suite 112, San Antonio, TX 78229

 This is a 2-day workshop consisting of classroom teaching each morning followed by practicing learned skills each afternoon within the individual’s home.
 In-home visits consist of conducting assessments and establishing supports according to the treatment manual.
 This training is best suited for field based staff who provide regular in-home visits to individuals over a prolonged period of time.

-Prerequisites: You must complete the CAT eLearning course prior to the in-person workshop.
+Prerequisites: You must complete the CAT eLearning course by Friday, November 8, 2019 at 9:00 am CST.
 If you do not successfully complete the eLearning course prior to the in-person workshop you will be asked to reschedule for a later date.

 Please go to https://centralizedtraining.com/online-courses.html and enroll in the course.
 This course provides 3.6 hours of Continuing Education Credits for the following licenses: Psychologist, Professional Counselor, Psychological Associate, Social Work, Marriage and Family Therapist and Chemical Dependency Counselor.
 Upon successful completion of this online course, you will earn a certificate of completion and (if applicable) continuing education credit.